HenriqueNas/EBI-flutter-clean-arch/README.md

 # The CFM Proposal
 This project is organized using Clean Architecture principles to promote separation of concerns, independence between layers, and testability.
 The codebase is divided into three main layers:

-- **Externals:** This layer contains infrastructure code that interacts with external systems such as databases, web services, and other external services.
-It defines contracts (interfaces or abstract classes) that specify how the external systems should be interacted with, and then provides implementations for those contracts.
+- **Externals:** The Externals layer contains infrastructure code that interacts with external systems such as databases, web services, and other external services.
+This layer defines contracts (interfaces or abstract classes) that specify how the external systems should be interacted with, and then provides implementations for those contracts.
+The purpose of this layer is to isolate the application from external dependencies and make it easier to switch out external systems without affecting the rest of the application.

-- **Adapters:** This layer contains code that adapts the domain objects and use cases to the infrastructure code provided by the external layer.
-It contains controllers, models, providers, services, and sources.
+- **Adapters:** The Adapters layer acts like a bridge between Externals and Internals, contains code that adapts the domain objects and use cases to the infrastructure code provided by the external layer.
+It includes controllers, models, providers, services, and sources.
+The adapters are responsible for mapping data between the domain objects and the external systems, and for providing a consistent interface for the domain layer to interact with the external systems.
+This layer is designed to ensure that the domain layer remains decoupled from the specific implementation details of the external systems.

-- **Internals:** This layer contains domain-specific code that defines entities, use cases, and business logic.
-It includes entities, failures, services, and use cases
+- **Internals:** The Internals layer contains domain-specific code that defines entities, failures, use cases, and business logic.
+The purpose of this layer is to encapsulate the business logic of the application and keep it separate from the infrastructure and presentation layers.
+The domain layer defines the core entities and business rules of the application, and the use cases define the specific operations that can be performed on those entities.
+This layer is the most stable and least likely to change over time, which makes it ideal for testing and reuse.

 # File Structure
 Here are a sample of how can you structure your project with CFM